 - Baptism certificate. (if you cannot find this, you can obtain a copy from the Church where you were baptised- the copy costs $70)

-- If you have never been married and are Orthodox, you will need a Celibacy certificate.
-If you have been previously married, you will need your civil divorce papers, if you are Orthodox, you will also need to bring Ecclesiastical divorce papers.
-If your spouse has deceased, you will need to bring the death certificate.
+- If you have never been married and are Orthodox, you will need a Celibacy certificate (see below).
+If you have never been married and are non-Orthodox, the above 2 documents suffice.
+If you have been previously married, you will need your civil divorce papers, and if you are Orthodox, you will also need to bring Ecclesiastical divorce papers.
+An Ecclesiastical divorce can be organised by your Parish Priest.
+If your spouse has deceased, you will need to bring the death certificate

-Fees: The couple need to pay the Archdiocese fee for the marriage certificate of $300.
-The celibacy certificate costs $70 per spouse, and an Ecclesiastical divorce costs $350 per spouse.
-The couple also pay the priest $100 for the civil marriage certificate.
-On the day of the wedding the best man or maiden of honour pays the Church $350 ($250 parish fees and the rest are gratuities for chanter and neokoro).
+The couple need to pay the Archdiocese fee for the marriage certificate of $500.
+The celibacy certificate costs $150 per spouse, and an Ecclesiastical divorce costs $500 per spouse.
+The couple also pay the priest $200 for the civil marriage certificate.
+On the day of the wedding the best man or maiden of honour pays the Parish $800 ($450 parish fees and the rest are gratuities for Priest, Chanter and Altar Assistant).

 If one of you is not a baptised Orthodox Christian, and sincerely wants to be received into the Orthodox Church, then this holy process and journey can be initiated, but it will take at least 6 months.
-You will need to get to know your parish Priest, and write to the bishop, explaining why you want to be accepted into the Orthodox Church.
-Your letter to the bishop should start:
+You will need to get to know your Parish Priest, and write to the Archbishop, explaining why you want to be accepted into the Orthodox Church.
+Your letter to the Archbishop should start:

 242 Cleveland St, REDFERN 2016

-The bishop will likely recommend that you attend talks on the Orthodox Church that are held regularly for just this purpose, for those wishing to enter the Orthodox Church.
+The Archbishop will likely recommend that you attend talks on the Orthodox Church that are held regularly for just this purpose, for those wishing to enter the Orthodox Church.